 Chemical risk assessments almost always consider the consequences of exposure to one chemical at a time.
-And yet, in reality, we are invariably exposed to complex mixtures of chemicals, from our food and water, in the air, even in the dusts in our homes and offices (Santillo et al. 2003) and in our cars (Gearhart & Posselt 2006).
+And yet, in reality, we are invariably exposed to complex mixtures of chemicals, from our food and water, in the air, even in the dusts in our homes and offices30 and in our cars31.
 The possibility that chemicals could be interacting in causing adverse effects, which would not be predicted from the properties of the pure chemicals, is very real and yet rarely considered when determining thresholds of exposure and effect.

-The presence of any particular chemical in a mixture may impact directly on overall toxicity or the toxicity of other chemicals present, or act to change adsorption or excretion rates, breakdown processes or the bioavailability of other contaminants (Altenburger et al 2003).
+The presence of any particular chemical in a mixture may impact directly on overall toxicity or the toxicity of other chemicals present, or act to change adsorption or excretion rates, breakdown processes or the bioavailability of other contaminants32.
 In many cases, the resulting effect may be a simple additive one, though both synergistic (greater than additive) and antagonistic (less than additive) interactions are also possible.
-Even for relatively simple mixtures, effects remain very difficult, if not impossible, to predict with any confidence even where detailed knowledge of the properties of the individual chemicals is available (Zeliger 2003, Komulainen 2004).
+Even for relatively simple mixtures, effects remain very difficult, if not impossible, to predict with any confidence even where detailed knowledge of the properties of the individual chemicals is available.^{33/34}

-In the case of oestrogenic chemicals, for example, it has been noted that "hazard assessments that ignore the possibility of joint action of estrogenic chemicals will almost certainly lead to significant underestimations of risk" (Silva et al. 2002).
-Though rarely considered at all in a regulatory context, the most commonly applied approach to the problem of mixtures for chemical assessment is the use of generic 'safety factors' to adjust threshold values calculated for individual components.
-But as other authors have stressed, "mixture effects are not generic" (Jonker et al. 2005), and may be dependent not only on absolute doses but also on ratios of doses of chemicals in the mixture.
+In the case of oestrogenic chemicals, for example, it has been noted that "hazard assessments that ignore the possibility of joint action of estrogenic chemicals will almost certainly lead to significant underestimations of risk"35.
+A common approach to the problem of mixtures for chemical assessment is the use of generic 'safety factors' to adjust threshold values calculated for individual components.
+But as other authors have stressed, "mixture effects are not generic"36, and may be dependent not only on absolute doses but also on ratios of doses of chemicals in the mixture.
 In short, there is no way of knowing whether theoretical safety factors will be over- or under-protective in practice.

-There are many examples of synergistic effects in chemical mixture toxicology, both in vertebrates (Mori et al. 2006) and invertebrates (Mu and LeBlanc 2004, Schmidt et al. 2005).
+There are many examples of synergistic effects in chemical mixture toxicology, both in vertebrates37 and invertebrates^{38/39}.
 Nevertheless, even simple additive behaviour can result in significant effects being manifest when all chemicals in a mixture are present at levels which, if taken individually, would ordinarily be insufficient to cause observable effects.
-In other words, a mixture of chemicals at levels below individually determined effect thresholds can nevertheless show a substantial impact in combination (Altenburger et al. 2003, Zeliger 2003).
+In other words, a mixture of chemicals at levels below individually determined effect thresholds can nevertheless show a substantial impact in combination: